ajsousas/dev-playground/README.md

 2.  **Run the Docker Container:**

     ```bash
-    docker run -d --name myDevPlayground -p 8080:8080 -p 5900:5900 dev-playground
+    docker run -d --name myDevPlayground -p 8080:8080 dev-playground
     ```

-    This command runs the Docker image in detached mode (`-d`) and maps the following ports:

-    *   `8080:8080`: Maps port 8080 on your host machine to port 8080 in the container (for VS Code Server).
+    This command runs the Docker image in detached mode (`-d`) and maps port `8080:8080` from your host machine to the container (for VS Code Server).
-    *   `5900:5900`: Maps port 5900 on your host machine to port 5900 in the container (for the VNC server).

 3.  **Access VS Code in Your Browser:**